 As for her album… well, before I start, some folks have suggested that I have been reviewing a bit too much electo/electonica influence music of late so you will be glad to know that there is none of that here.
 Kimbra has a good gold fashioned(ish) band of a guitarist, a drummer, a keyboard player, and a bassist (who also plays the synth and samples).

 One thing that does come through that I only realised whilst watching here is she uses a real-time sampler to layer her voice to create effects.
 KT Tunstall does a similar thing with her guitar but it’s probably a good way to explain Kimbra’s sound.
 She uses her voice as much as an instrument as to deliver vocals.
 It give her a unique sound that I find very interesting.

-She’s clearly a very talented singer and that has allowed her to place herself in the center of her songs.
+She’s clearly a very talented singer and that has allowed her to place herself in the centre of her songs.
 I suppose she’s a bit like Imogen Heap (reviewed here) but much, much better.

 The album itself is a good mix of up beat tunes and slower melodies.
 Lots of stories being told and plenty to keep you entertained.
 Particular favourites include “Posse”, “Cameo Lover”, and of course “Warrior” (which I should have figured out but I didn’t).

 So there you go.
 I learned a new thing and hopefully you did too.
 I also hope that you go out and buy this album because I think it’s rather good.